Employment For Graduate Students

 Applications for such positions must satisfy both the Graduate School and department requirements.
 Academic excellence and maturity are the primary qualifications.

-To apply for a graduate assistantship, you may click the following link, Graduate Assistant Application*, or contact the Office of Graduate Studies for an application.
+To apply for a graduate assistantship, you may click the following link, Graduate Assistant Application.

 To check on available G.A. positions, please click on Hire A Texan! or visit the Career Services office in the Barry B. Thompson Student Center.